Howard Graham Buffett: Business

 He is, as of 1992, a director of Berkshire Hathaway, Inc., and President of Buffett Farms.

 Howard G. Buffett has been a Director of The Coca-Cola Company since December 9, 2010.
-From 1993 to 2004 he was a director of Coca-Cola Enterprises, the world's largest Coca-Cola Bottler.
+From 1993 to 2004 he was a director of Coca-Cola Enterprises, the world's largest Coca-Cola bottler.

 In December 2011, Warren Buffett told CBS News that he would like his son Howard to succeed him as Berkshire Hathaway's non-executive chairman.

 Politics

 Buffett, a Republican, served as a County Commissioner in Douglas County, Nebraska from 1989 to 1992.
 He also served as the Chairman of the Nebraska Ethanol Authority and Development Board from 1989 to 1991.
 He is a former member of the Board of the Commission on Presidential Debates.

 Buffett was sworn in as Sheriff of Macon County, Illinois on Friday, September 15, 2017.
 He was selected to fill the remaining term of office after the resignation of former Sheriff Thomas Schneider.
 Buffett has been an active volunteer with the Macon County Sheriff's Office for several years, having been appointed Undersheriff by Schneider.
 Buffett, through the Howard G. Buffett Foundation has donated several million dollars to various law enforcement agencies and projects throughout central Illinois.
 As Sheriff the Howard G. Buffett Foundation continued to donate funds to purchase patrol rifles and radio earpieces for the Macon County Sheriff’s Office along with money to implement a Personal Patrol Vehicle Program.

-In January 2019, the Phoenix New Times ran a 27-page investigative report potentially implying that Howard Buffett used money donated to his charitable foundation principally by his father to gain influence and obtain a position in the Cochise Country, Arizona Sheriffs Department possibly to conduct operations against migrants in the borderlands or to combat drug-runners.
+In January 2019, the Phoenix New Times ran a 27-page investigative report potentially implying that Howard Buffett used money donated to his charitable foundation principally by his father to gain influence and obtain a position in the Cochise County, Arizona Sheriffs Department possibly to conduct operations against migrants in the borderlands or to combat drug-runners.
 The operations implied by the report include the stockpiling or donation of weapons and a questionable defoliation campaign.

 On May 3, 2021, Buffett announced he would run for the Republican nomination to challenge incumbent Democratic sheriff Tony Brown.
 On June 4, 2021, Judge Anna Benjamin ruled that Republican candidate Jim Root had actually defeated Democratic candidate Tony Brown by sixteen votes in the 2018 election.
 Brown, who was sworn in as Sheriff in 2018, chose to resign the position rather than appeal the ruling.
 On June 12, 2021, Buffett suspended his campaign for sheriff citing state legislation changing the requirement to serve as a county sheriff in Illinois.

 Media

 Buffett has published eight books on conservation, wildlife, and the human condition, and has written articles and opinion pieces for The Wall Street Journal and The Washington Post.
 In 1996, Harvard published his thesis, The Partnership of Biodiversity and High-Yield Agricultural Production.

+During the Russian invasion of Ukraine in 2022 and 2023, Buffett advocated for greater US support to Ukraine in a series of TV appearances.